 When you are young failing to clean the teeth regularly won’t impact too much on the colour of your teeth until you begin to age.
 However, it’s not just the colour of your teeth and how fresh your breath smells.
 There are other reasons why maintaining good oral health hygiene is important.

 The presence of bacteria and oral hygiene

-These sorts of oral health problems can be stopped in their tracks, not only be keeping to a good flossing and brushing routine but by regular visits to your dentist who will thoroughly clean your teeth and eliminate plaque and tartar build-up.
+These sorts of oral health problems can be stopped in their tracks easily.
+Not only by keeping to a good flossing and brushing routine but by regular visits to your dentist.
+Your dentist will thoroughly clean your teeth and eliminate plaque and tartar build-up.
 At the same time, any sign of cavity formation can be repaired by cleaning out the bacteria and filling the tooth.